This post may contain affiliate links. Please read my disclosure policy.

 - Dot on the second half of the batter in smallish blobs which will make it easier to spread out evenly without disturbing the filling layer too much, and spread that evenly.

-- Top with the remaining chocolate and the topping mixture.
+- Top with the remaining chocolate and then the topping mixture.

 - Bake for about 50 minutes, turning twice to ensure even baking.
 A toothpick inserted near the center should come out with just a few moist crumbs, but no wet batter - if you hit chocolate, try a different spot.
 If you want to be more precise, the internal temperature should be right around 200º.